robenkleene/audio-references/ios/pure-acid.md

 - `Pattern` then `Init` to clear
 - Use the arrow buttons with pattern selected to move a pattern up or down by a semitone
+- **Fills**: These seem to work by automatically switching to the fill pattern until the end of the current loop, then automatically switching back to the main pattern.

 ## Keyboard